-This post was originally published here on DZone.com.
+This post on leveraging serverless architecture was originally published here on DZone.com.

 Serverless computing, also known as serverless architecture, and sometimes just serverless, is a hot topic in computing right now.
 Amazon, Google, and Microsoft, the big three when it comes to cloud computing, are all investing heavily in serverless architecture to provide continuous service integration for businesses of all types.
 It has become an increasingly common subject to find guidebooks for on bookshelves, alongside the usual programming and networking books.

 But even if you have come across serverless architecture before, it can still take some time to wrap your head around and understand the concept properly.
 Many people find themselves wondering, if not what serverless architecture is, then how is it currently being best employed?